microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Blocking issue

-There is a recent backend change that prevents the profile trace from showing up.
-It impacts .NET Core apps that uses Application Insights SDK 2.8 and above.
-Please see the details of the issue [#68](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/issues/68) for a temperory workaround.
+* The server side issue of [#68](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/issues/68) have been addressed.

 ## Announcement

-* Profiler 2.0.0-beta4 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.0.0-beta4).
+* Profiler 2.0.0-beta5 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.0.0-beta5).
 Read [What's new](./docs/WhatIsNew2_0.md) and [Migrate to Application Insights Profiler 2.0](./docs/MigrateTo2_0.md).
 Follow the example of [quick start](./examples/QuickStart3_0/Readme.md) if you are building a new app service.

-* The issue of losing big number of traces in previous 2.0.0-* has been addressed.
+  * Sampling requests to avoid recording large amount of similar requests. [#64](issues/64)
+  * Trace uploader size has been reduced to 5.7M from 10M. [#70](issues/70).
+  * Skip SSL configuration is now honored. [#69](issues/69).
+  * Fixed some other small issues.

 ## Description